Equality, Diversity and Inclusion

 The University of Brighton Academies Trust is strongly committed to equality, inclusion, and promoting and celebrating diversity in all aspects of our work.

-As a public body the University of Brighton Academies Trust complies with The Equality Act (2010), which protects individuals against direct and indirect discrimination, harassment and victimisation on the basis of nine protected characteristics.
+As a public body the University of Brighton Academies Trust complies fully with The Equality Act (2010), which protects individuals against direct and indirect discrimination, harassment and victimisation on the basis of nine protected characteristics.

 The nine protected characteristics are:

 - Age – not including under-18s

 - Gender reassignment – including people who have proposed, started or completed a process to change their sex but who are not under medical supervision